chessarisilvio/garden-irrigator-esp32/README.md

        - Search for "UniversalTelegram" and install the latest version.
     2. ArduinoJson.
 (This is a dependency for UniversalTelegramBot)
        - In the same "Library Manager", search for "ArduinoJson" and install the latest stable version.
+    3. DHT sensor library:
+       - install the DHT sensor library (the one for the temperature/humidity sensors DHT11, DHT22, etc.)

 6. Telegram bot setup: